Kennisis Lake, Ontario, Canada

 - Statistics / Weather / Helpful Links

 Looking for Kennisis Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 A true jewel in the crown of Ontario’s Cottage Country, 3500-acre Kennisis Lake has been the prefect vacation getaway for generations of Canadian cottagers.
 Located in the area popularly known as the Haliburton Highlands, Kennisis Lake is the largest lake in the region and a vital part of the Trent-Severn Waterway headwaters.
 Although not a part of this popular boating destination, Kennisis Lake acts as a storage reservoir to keep water levels navigable in dry seasons.
 Nearly all of the lake’s 26-mile shoreline is privately owned, but much of the surrounding area is enclosed in one of several reserves that are open for public use.
 Because of this, cottage visitors feel they are part of a vast wilderness bordering a pristine north-country lake.
 Indeed, visits from bears are not uncommon and many cottage visitors have their own ‘bear-tale’ to tell.